akhoch34/march_madness/src/men_analysis.md

 | Field Goal % | 47.97% | 47.22% |
 | Free Throw % | 75.75% | 79.65% |

 **Analysis:** Iowa St (Y03) is a major favorite as a much higher seed than Lipscomb (Y14).
-Iowa St has a higher ELO rating (1735 vs 1620), indicating better season-long performance.
 Historically, #3 seeds have won 85.20% of games against #14 seeds in the tournament.
-Iowa St is the clear favorite with a 78.99% chance to win.
+Iowa St is the clear favorite with a 75.52% chance to win.

 ---

 ### Y04 Texas A&M vs Y13 Yale

-**Prediction:** Texas A&M has a 63.17% chance to win
+**Prediction:** Texas A&M has a 64.10% chance to win

-**ELO Ratings:** Texas A&M: 1702, Yale: 1713
+**ELO Ratings:** Texas A&M: 1586, Yale: 1621

-**Betting Odds:** Texas A&M -3.5, Moneyline: -172
+**Betting Odds:** Texas A&M -3.5, Moneyline: -179

 **Advanced Stats Comparison:**